wavefrontHQ/docs/pages/doc/wavefront_api.md

 tags: [getting started]
 sidebar: doc_sidebar
 permalink: wavefront_api.html
-summary: Learn how the Wavefront API is organized, how to view API documentation, and how to invoke the API.
+summary: Learn how to view API documentation, how the Wavefront API is organized, and how to invoke the API.
 ---

 Wavefront is fully API driven.
 This means that all interactions between the Wavefront UI and your Wavefront instance occur through the Wavefront API.

 The current version of the API is v2 and is accessed at `<wavefront_instance>/api/v2`.
 While Wavefront recommends that you move to the v2 API, the v1 API (`<wavefront_instance>/api/`), though [deprecated](wavefront_obsolescence_policy), is still supported.
-For a video overview, see [API v2](https://wavefront-1.wistia.com/medias/0ja5gpkufa).
+For a video overview, see

+{% include video.html file="0ja5gpkufa" %}

 ## API Documentation